MICHEL MARTIN, HOST:

 WRIGHT: Thank you so much.

 MARTIN: And that's our program for today.
 I'm Michel Martin, and this is TELL ME MORE, from NPR News.
 I'm actually going to be off next week, but public radio's Maria Hinojosa will be hosting.
 Tune in for more talk on Monday.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.